Digitech & Society: 7 Effects on Information, Communication, Mass MediaMayleen Meñez

 Malicious organizations may also exploit technology if it is intended to serve the greatest good.
 At the end of the day, it is us – the target of these innovations.

-The international community must now cooperate to make the digital world safer and stronger.
+Finally, the international community must now cooperate to make the digital world safer and stronger.
 Any development is not without the human aspect of real relationships and interaction, empathy, and trust in humanity, wherever all this digital development takes us.